 Like most owners of antisocial dogs, Thea McCue of Austin, Texas, is well aware of how quickly an outdoor activity with her dog can stop being fun.
 Wurley, her 14-month-old Lab mix, is a happy, energetic dog who loves to swim and go running on the hike-bike trails around their home.
-But when he’s on leash and spots another dog, he sometimes barks, growls, and lunges.
+But when he’s on-leash, he barks at other dogs, growls, and even lunges.

 Because Wurley is 22 inches tall and weighs 60 pounds, he can be hard to handle, says McCue.
 “When he pounced on one little 10-pound puppy, it was embarrassing for me and scary for the puppy’s owner!”
 Indeed, introducing a puppy to a dog-aggressive dog may be one of the scariest experiences a dog owner can have!

-Wurley’s aggressive reaction to other dogs, however, is far from rare.
+If, like Wurley, your dog is reactive to other dogs, you are far from alone.
 Tense encounters between dogs are not unusual, as dogs that don’t get along with other dogs now seem close to outnumbering those who do.
 In fact, dog-on-dog aggression is one of the most common behavior problems that owners, breeders, trainers, shelter staff, and rescue volunteers must deal with.
 So what to do with an aggressive dog?

-The major reason why dogs become aggressive, says Dr. Ian Dunbar, founder of the Association of Professional Dog Trainers (APDT), is that during their puppyhood, dogs are often deprived of adequate socialization with other good-natured dogs.
+The major reason why dogs become aggressive toward other dogs, says Dr. Ian Dunbar, founder of the Association of Professional Dog Trainers (APDT), is that during their puppyhood, dogs are often deprived of adequate socialization with other good-natured dogs.
 As a result, many pups grow up with poor social skills, unable to “read” other dogs and exchange subtle communication signals with them.

 Regular contact with playmates is necessary for dogs to develop social confidence.
 The current popularity of puppy classes is largely due to Dunbar’s pioneering efforts to provide puppies with a way to experience this vital contact with one another.
 If puppies miss out on these positive socialization experiences, they are more at risk of developing fear-based provocative behaviors.
 Because dogs that show aggressive tendencies tend to be kept more isolated than their socially savvy counterparts, their anti-social behavior usually tends to intensify as they get older.

 Fortunately, there is a way out of this dilemma.
-If you happen to own a dog that doesn’t work and play well with others, the good news is that new training techniques are being developed that can help you resocialize your dog.
+If your dog attacks other dogs, or just really doesn’t like other dogs, the good news is that new aggressive dog training techniques are being developed that can help you resocialize your dog.
 Like McCue, who opted to take Wurley to “Growl” classes, you may find these training remedies can improve your dog’s manners so that you can feel comfortable handling him in public again.

 Although the techniques themselves may be new, Jean Donaldson, author of Culture Clash and training director at the San Francisco SPCA, says that they are solidly grounded in behavioral science theory and the “laws of learning.”
 Though different trainers design their own classes differently, in general, “Growl” classes are geared to teach dogs to associate other dogs with positive things, and to teach dogs that good behavior in the presence of other dogs will be rewarded.

-The first method commonly used in these classes involves simple classical conditioning—the dog learns that the presence of another dog predicts a food treat, much as Pavlov’s dogs learned to associate the sound of a bell with dinner coming.
+The first method commonly used in dog aggression training classes involves simple classical conditioning—the dog learns that the presence of another dog predicts a food treat, much as Pavlov’s dogs learned to associate the sound of a bell with dinner coming.